Cranbaerry/A.R.E.S/README.md

 	2. Run VRchat once, this will allow melon to build the necessary mod files

-	3. Download "CachedAvatarLocator VX.rar" from releases and extract its contents to your VRChat folder
+	3. Download "AvatarLoggerGUI.rar" from releases and extract its contents to your VRChat folder

 	4. Place the "Avatar Logger GUI.exe" wherever its convenient